-- 5.1.1 Testing shall be undertaken to obtain analytical evidence as to the Athlete's compliance (or non-compliance) with the strict Code prohibition on the presence/Use of a Prohibited Substance or Prohibited Method. - 5.1.2Investigations shall be undertaken:
+5.1.1 Testing shall be undertaken to obtain analytical evidence as to the Athlete's compliance (or non-compliance) with the strict Code prohibition on the presence/Use of a Prohibited Substance or Prohibited Method.

+5.1.2 Investigations shall be undertaken:

-(a)in relation to Atypical Findings and Adverse Passport Findings, in accordance with Articles 7.4 and 7.5 respectively, gathering intelligence or evidence (including, in particular, analytical evidence) in order to determine whether an anti- doping rule violation has occurred under Article 2.1 and/or Article 2.2; and ISTI - January 2021 Page 9 of
+(a) in relation to Atypical Findings and Adverse PassportFindings, in accordance with Articles 7.4 and 7.5 respectively, gathering intelligence or evidence (including, in particular, analytical evidence) in order to determine whether an anti- doping rule violation has occurred under Article 2.1 and/or Article 2.2; and

-(b)in relation to other indications of potential anti-doping rule violations, in accordance with Articles 7.6and 7.7, gathering intelligence or evidence (including, in particular, non-analytical evidence) in order to determine whether an anti-doping rule violation has occurred under any of Articles 2.2 to 2.10.
+(b) in relation to other indications of potential anti-doping rule violations, in accordance with Articles 7.6 and 7.7, gathering intelligence or evidence (including, in particular, non-analytical evidence) in order to determine whether an anti-doping rule violation has occurred under any of Articles 2.2 to 2.10.

-5.2Scope of Testing.
+5.2 Scope of Testing.

-Any Athlete may be required to provide a Sample at any time and at any place by any Anti- Doping Organization with Testing authority over him or her.
-Subject to the jurisdictional limitations for Event Testing setout in Article 5.3:
+Any Athlete may be required to provide a Sample at any time and at any place by any Anti-Doping Organization with Testing authority over him or her.
+Subject to the jurisdictional limitations for Event Testing set out in Article 5.3:

-- 5.2.1Each National Anti-Doping Organization shall have In- Competition and Out-of- Competition Testing authority over all Athletes who are nationals, residents, license- holders or members of sportorganizations of that country or who are present in that National Anti-Doping Organization'scountry. - 5.2.2Each International Federation shall have In- Competition and Out-of-Competition Testing authority over all Athletes who are subject to its rules, including those who participate in International Events or who participate in Events governed by the rules of that International Federation, or who are members or license-holders of that International Federation or its member National Federations, or their members.
+5.2.1 Each National Anti-Doping Organization shall have In- Competition and Out-of-Competition Testing authority over all Athletes who are nationals, residents, license-holders or members of sport organizations of that country or who are present in that National Anti-Doping Organization's country.

+5.2.2 Each International Federation shall have In-Competition and Out-of-Competition Testing authority over all Athletes who are subject to its rules, including those who participate in International Events or who participate in Events governed by the rules of that International Federation, or who are members or license-holders of that International Federations, or their members.

-5.2.3Each Major Event Organization, including the International Olympic Committee and the International Paralympic Committee, shall have In-Competition Testing authority for its Events and Out-of-Competition Testing authority over all Athletes entered in one of its future Events or who have otherwise been made subject to the Testing authority of the Major Event Organization for a future Event.
+5.2.3 Each Major Event Organization, including the International Olympic Committee and the International Paralympic Committee, shall have In-

+Competition Testing authority for its Events and Out-of-Competition Testing authority over all Athletes entered in one of its future Events or who have otherwise been made subject to the Testing authority of the Major Event Organization for a future Event.

-5.2.4WADA shall have In-Competition and Out-of- Competition Testing authority as set out in Article 20.
+5.2.4 WADA shall have In-Competition and Out-of- Competition Testing authority as set out in Article 20.

-- 5.2.5Anti-Doping Organizations may test any Athlete over whom they have Testing authority who has not retired, including Athletes serving a period of Ineligibility. - 5.2.6If an International Federation or Major Event Organization delegates or contracts any part of Testing to a National Anti-Doping Organization (directly or through a National Federation), that National Anti-Doping Organization (directly or through a National Federation), that National Anti-Doping Organization (directly or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization Organization's expense.
+5.2.5 Anti-Doping Organizations may test any Athlete over whom they have Testing authority who has not retired, including Athletes serving a period of Ineligibility.

+5.2.6 If an International Federation or Major Event Organization delegates or contracts any part of Testing to a National Anti-Doping Organization (directly or through a National Federation), that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization's expense.
 If additional Samples are collected or additional types of analysis are performed, the International Federation or Major Event Organization shall be notified.